JijiangLi/DPCS/README.md

 3. Download [DPCS dataset](https://drive.google.com/file/d/10BITDSg3g0y9ajSKn5zqb_1OmO1Xoab5/view?usp=drive_link) and extract it to a folder e.g. `r"path/DPCS_dataset"`.

-4. Enter to the root of `DPCS/mitsuba`, and run DPCS to reproduce the relight results shows in the table 2. and fig 5. of the main paper.
+4. Enter to the root of `DPCS/mitsuba`, and run DPCS to reproduce the relight results shown in the table 2 and Figure 5 of the main paper.
 ```bash
     cd DPCS
     cd mitsuba
     python3 run_DPCS.py --dataset_root `r"path/DPCS_dataset"`
 ```
 ### Evaluation of all baseline methods and DPCS
-For evaluation, we also offer code for the result after run `run_DPCS.py`, the code is in `DPCS_dataset/main.py`.
+For evaluation, we also offer code for the result after running `run_DPCS.py`, the code is in `DPCS_dataset/main.py`.
-After you run this code you can get the results of the relighting in the `DPCS_dataset/metrics.excel` for all `data_name` of different methods inferred result in `DPCS_dataset/sets_up/`.
+After you run this code, you can get the results of the relighting in the `DPCS_dataset/metrics.excel` for all `data_name` of different methods inferred result in `DPCS_dataset/sets_up/`.
-Note that this script work simply to calculate the metrics for all method inferred images appears in `DPCS_dataset/sets_up/data_name/pred/relit/test`.
+Note that this script works simply to calculate the metrics for all methods inferred images appear in `DPCS_dataset/sets_up/data_name/pred/relit/test`.
 ## Apply DPCS to your own setup

 1. Calibrate the projector-camera system using the calibration software in [A Fast and Flexible Projector-Camera Calibration System](https://github.com/BingyaoHuang/single-shot-pro-cam-calib).
 2. Capture a setup using the same software as 1.
-3. Reconstruct a surface point cloud in the same sotware as 1., the pcd file will in `'data_name/recon'`
+3. Reconstruct a surface point cloud in the same software as 1., the pcd file will be in `'data_name/recon'`.
-4. Reconstruct of the mesh with a initial ``base_color.png`` from point cloud in code, note that this code take the input of the pcd and output a `mesh` with it's texture as `initial base color` directly from pcd.
-This code may have some issue with UV for `.obj` file because some version of blender may not support for UV in python package.
-To solve this, in blender GUI, you can export manually the mesh to `.obj` with UV map, and then rerun the following code, it will work.
+4. Reconstruction of the mesh with an initial ``base_color.png`` from point cloud in code, note that this code takes the input of the pcd and outputs a `mesh` with its texture as `initial base color` directly from pcd.
+This code may have some issues with UV for the `.obj` file because some version of Blender may not support UV in Python package.
+To solve this, in Blender GUI, you can export manually the mesh to `.obj` with UV map, and then rerun the following code, it will work.
 ```bash
   cd DPCS